adamwight/process-control/README.md

 # Optional filename for the job output.
 All output will be concatenated into this file, with a header for each job.
 stdout_destination: "/tmp/jobnuts.log"
 ```

+TODO:
+* Syslog actions, at least when tweezing new crontabs.
+* Log invocations.